Left Ventricular Reconstructive Surgery (Modified DOR Procedure)

 The goal of left ventricular reconstructive surgery is to reduce the symptoms of heart failure, such as chest pain or aneurysms that form from the scar tissue.
 A surgeon removes the scar tissue and reshapes the ventricle so the heart can pump blood more effectively.

-Our Advanced Heart Failure doctors work with the surgeons in our Cardiac Surgery Program to provide advanced treatment options for patients with heart failure.
+Our Advanced Heart Failure doctors work with the surgeons in our Cardiac Surgery program to provide advanced treatment options for patients with heart failure.
 Our surgeons perform more than 2,000 cardiac procedures each year, giving us the experience to refine our techniques and improve patient outcomes.

 What to expect during left ventricular reconstructive surgery